-In November 2010, La Sagrada Famili was consecrated and proclaimed a minor basilica by Pope Benedict XVI in the presence of King Juan Carlos I and Queen Sofia of Spain, attended by a congregation of 6,500 people, inside and about 50,000 people outside the basilica.
+In November 2010, La Sagrada Familia was consecrated and proclaimed a minor basilica by Pope Benedict XVI in the presence of King Juan Carlos I and Queen Sofia of Spain, attended by a congregation of 6,500 people inside and about 50,000 people outside the basilica.
 Reports state that when the spires are completed, Sagrada Família will be the tallest church building in the world.

 Designing La Sagrada Familia

 It was the inspiration and dream of a Catalan bookseller, Josep Maria Bocabella, founder of Asociación Espiritual de Devotos de San José to build a magnificent church in Spain after visiting the Vatican in 1872.
-The construction of the crypt of La Sagrada Familia began in March 1882 under the guidance of architect Francisco de Paula del Villar.
-Its ground-plan had obvious resemblance to earlier Spanish cathedrals such as Leon Cathedral, Burgos Cathedral, and Seville Cathedral.
+The construction of the crypt of La Sagrada Familia began in March 1882 under the guidance of architect Francisco de Paula Del Villar.
+Its ground-plan had a resemblance to earlier Spanish cathedrals such as Leon Cathedral, Burgos Cathedral, and Seville Cathedral.

 The Structure of La Sagrada Familia

-The radical and spectacular structure of the Sagrada Familia is known for its complexity of parts, which include an ambulatory with a chevet of seven apsidal chapels, double aisles, 18 spires, four façades with three portals each, all uniquely different in structure as well as ornaments.
+The radical and spectacular structure of the Sagrada Familia is known for its complexity of parts, which include an ambulatory with a chevet of seven apsidal chapels, double aisles, 18 spires, and four façades with three portals each, all uniquely different in structure as well as ornaments.
 Another complex feature is the covered passage or cloister, which forms a rectangle, enclosing the church and passing through the narthex of each of its three portals.

 Aesthetic Components of La Sagrada Familia

 The Evangelists' spires will be surmounted by sculptures based on their traditional symbols: a bull for St.Luke, a winged man for St. Matthew, an eagle for St.John, and a lion for St. Mark.
-The central spire of Jesus Christ will be surmounted by a giant cross, and it will measure 170 m (560 ft).
-The lower spires will be surmounted by communion hosts with sheaves of wheat and chalices with bunches of grapes, to represent the Eucharist.
+The central spire of Jesus Christ will be surmounted by a giant cross, which will measure 172.5 m (566 ft).
+The entire structure of the Sagrada Família is symbolic of the lifetime of Christ.

 Interior Design of La Sagrada Familia

 The church plan resembles a Latin cross with five aisles.
 The central nave vaults measure 45 m while the side nave vaults measure 30 m.
 The transept has three aisles.
 The columns are placed on a 7.5 m grid.
-The columns of the apse, however, do not adhere to the grid, and requires a section of columns of the ambulatory to transition to the grid, thus creating a horseshoe pattern to the layout of those columns.
-The crossing lies on the four central columns of porphyry supporting a great hyperboloid surrounded by two rings of 12 hyperboloids.
+The columns of the apse, however, do not adhere to the grid and require a section of columns of the ambulatory to transition to the grid, thus creating a horseshoe pattern to the layout of those columns.
+The crossing lies on the four central columns of porphyry, supporting a great hyperboloid surrounded by two rings of 12 hyperboloids.
 The apse is capped by a hyperboloid vault measuring 75 m.
 Gaudí envisioned that a visitor standing at the main entrance should be able to see the vaults of the nave, crossing, and apse.
 There are gaps in the floor of the apse to provide a view of the crypt below.

-Today, a total of eight spires have been built at La Sagrada Família, four on each facade.
+Today, a total of eight of the eighteen spires have been built at La Sagrada Família, four on each facade.
 The facades are not connected and therefore have independent entrances.
 The visit to the spires is only by lift, one on each façade.
 The layout of the cloister of the church is completely original in the history of Christian architecture.